-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DEATH Primary Registration District No..
-Registered No.St...
-(Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
+MAY 25 1928 MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 122381.
+PLACE OF DEA Township.
+Primary Registration District No...
+Registered No. 2.
+FULL NAME (a) Residence, No.1 St., (Usual place of abode) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX COLOR OR RACE 5.
-SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) SA.
-IT MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE If LESS than I MONTHS DAYS day. ...
-8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, (SECONDAR business, or establishment in which employed (or employer)..... (c) Name of employer 18.
+SEX 4.
+COLOR OR RACE 5.
+SINGLE, MARRIED, WIDOWED OR DIVORCED (write the word) 192 (17.
+CERTIFY.
+That I attended deceased/from 5a.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF 19/9 to 19/11 (OR) WIFE OF 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) Mare THE CAUSE OF DEATH WAS AS FOLLOWS: 7.
+AGE YEARS If LESS than 1 MONTHS DAYS day.hrs.
+20 min.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or perticular kind of work (b) General nature of industry. business, or establishment in which employed (or employer).... (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN IF NOT AT PLACE OF DEATH!
+BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH?....
 (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY.
-10. NAME OF FATHER WAS THERE AN AUTOPSYT 11.
+200 DATE OF 11.
 BIRTHPLACE OF FATHER (CITY OR TOWN).
-(STATE OR COUNTRY) State the DISEASE CAUSING DEATH, or in deaths from VIOLENT CAUSES, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TO (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOSTICINAL.
+WHAT TEST CONFIRMED DIAGNOSIST (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER B.-Every item of USE OF DEATH State the Dishase Causing Drate, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
 14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT ...
-(Address) 15.
-20. UNDERTAKER
+PLACE OF BURIAL, CREMATION, OR REMOVAL INFORMANT & DATE OF BURIAL (Address) 20.
+UNDERTAKER